mljar/mercury/README.md

 The `docker-compose` must be run from the Mercury main directory.

 Please copy `.env.example` file and name it `.env` file.
 Please point the `NOTEBOOKS_PATH` to the directory with your notebooks.
-All notebooks from that path will be added to the Mercury before server start.
+All notebooks from that path will be added to the Mercury before the server start.
 If the `requirements.txt` file is available in `NOTEBOOKS_PATH` all packages from there will be installed.

 Please remember to change the `DJANGO_SUPERUSER_USERNAME` and `DJANGO_SUPERUSER_PASSWORD`.

-To generate new `SECRET_KEY` (recommended) you can use:
+To generate new `SECRET_KEY` (recommended), you can use:

 ```
 python -c 'from django.core.management.utils import get_random_secret_key; \